COVID-19 Updates and Information

 What you can do

-We encourage our clients to continue to stay safe and that includes:
+We continue to encourage our clients to stay safe and that includes:

 - Being mindful of social distancing, ideally keeping 1.5 metres apart from anyone else